carter-ya/go-tools/README.md

 9. Keys
 10. Values
 11. ForEach
+12. ForEachIndexed
-12. Remove
+13. Remove
-13. RemoveIf
+14. RemoveIf
-14. Clear
+15. Clear
-15. IsEmpty
+16. IsEmpty
-16. Size
+17. Size
-17. AsBuiltinMap
+18. AsBuiltinMap

 ##### HashMap
 It is based on the builtin `map`, so it is not thread-safe.